yorgath/orthogram/docs/api.rst

 a pair of a block name and a cell tag.
 Use the second form to target specific cells of a block.
-The :py:class:`DiagramDef` class offers an :py:meth:`add_connections` method as well, which lets you create connections en masse (all having the same attributes.)
+The :py:class:`DiagramDef` class offers an :py:meth:`add_connections` method as well, which lets you create connections en masse (all having the same attributes).
 Use the Python :py:func:`help()` function to learn more about it.

 After you have finished building your diagram, use the